 - 01227 827912

-As a research assistant, I work with Professor Stephen Peckham on the General practitioner (GP) recruitment, retention and re-engagement research project (Health Education Kent Surrey and Sussex workforce planning).
+As a research associate, I work with Professor Stephen Peckham on the General practitioner (GP) recruitment, retention and re-engagement research project (Health Education Kent Surrey and Sussex workforce planning).

 The project aims to provide an analysis of the evidence and recommendations for NHS England and partners on interventions and GP workload.
 Using the NHS England ten-point plan to support the recruitment, retention and re-engagement of GPs, we are conducting an evidence synthesis to support actions set out in the plan and gathering evidence from wider literature on other approaches to retention and recruitment.